Why I Joined Mint Studios: Katie Norris

 Being part of the AI vanguard

-Every marketer today is clamouring to make sense of AI and how it will impact our processes, our buyers’ journeys, and how customers interact with our brands.
+Every marketer today is clamoring to make sense of AI and how it will impact our processes, our buyers’ journeys, and how customers interact with our brands.
 It’s a huge topic, and can feel overwhelming if you’re facing it alone.

 So it’s very nice to work with a group of people who are making it their business to be on top of AI as it evolves.
 We’re collaborating with clients to experiment with LLMs, and we’re testing different AI content workflows.
 The fact that we can work with several businesses at once means we can learn fast and advise in-house content teams on AI best practices.